 Sparrowhaks will sometimes visit gardens, and peregrine falcons can be spotted in towns and cities, whereas it is more difficult to see owls who rarely conduct their activities during the day.
 Birds of prey can be difficult to tell apart, particularly when you can only catch a fleeting glimpse of them or see a distant silhouette in the sky.

 Find out more about some of the most common British birds of prey including identifying features, nesting and feeding habits and take a listen to their calls.

 Rare bird of prey with a long tail and long pointed wings with black tips.
 Males are grey, females are brown.
 Underparts are buff with black streaks.
 Dark cheek patches and small white eye crescents.
-Summer visitor that migrates to Africa for the winter.
+Summer visitor that migrates to Africa for the winter and can be found on marshes and grassland in eastern England.
 Feeds on small birds, rabbits, voles, and shrews.
 Glides with tapered wingtips swept back.

 Medium-sized, round-headed, upright owl with long ear-tufts which are raised when it is alarmed.
 Buff-brown with darker streaks and bars below.
 Wide facial disk with white V between the orange eyes, that becomes narrower when alert.
 Nocturnal and secretive and only likely to be seen during migration.
 Short, moaning hoot.
 Slow, wavering action in flight.
 Found in coniferous forests and willow thickets.

 One of the UK’s less familiar birds of prey.
 Distinguished from the common buzzard by its heavily feathered legs and longer wings.
 Pale head and breast, dark belly, and brown upperparts darker towards the rump.
 Dark morph is mostly black with white streaks on the head.
 Hovers in the air over one spot for some time while looking for prey.
 Winter visitor found in coastal and open areas, moors, and farmland.